mitch-seymour/react-bootstrap-skeleton/README.md

 ___

 ### Creating Components
 Now, you can easily create custom components for your project, or use the built-in [React Bootstrap](https://react-bootstrap.github.io/) components.
-Custom components should live in the `/assets/components` directory.
+The jsx for custom components should live in the `/assets/js/components` directory.
 Here is an example of a custom component called `Menu`.

 ```javascript
 /* assets/components/menu.jsx */